 When choosing materials for your interior design projects, you cannot go wrong with Stonexchange window sills.
 Modern homes love to blend contemporary influences with the natural world.
 Stonexchange offers natural stone to use for all window sill needs and designs.
 Granite, marble, travertine, or engineered stone construction materials that never go out of style, which is what makes them perfect for window sills that decorate modern floor plans.

 Window sills come in every style imaginable and are made from a wide variety of materials.
 Hardwood or millwork frames are easy to cut, look fabulous when painted and complement the baseboard and cabinetry quite nicely.
 Composite materials are becoming more popular as an alternative to wood.
 These sills, however, tend to be more rustic in appearance and are more difficult to stain or paint.

-Our company recognizes the widespread desire for natural marble, granite or engineered stone window sills as a secondary room accent and decoration, and we have all the popular sizes and color shades in our Miami, Florida warehouse.
-Our wholesale prices on full crate loads of natural stone window sills cannot be beat, and we ship direct to retailers, flooring supply outlets, and building contractors.
+Our company recognizes the widespread desire for natural marble, granite or engineered stone window sills as a secondary room accent and decoration, and we have all the popular sizes and color shades in our Miami warehouse.
+Our wholesale prices on full crate loads of natural stone window sills very reasonable as well as they are affordable, and we ship directly to retailers, flooring supply outlets, and building contractors.

 Modern home designs usually call for the use of natural stone for part of the floor surface, and the inclusion of stone thresholds and window sills helps to create a truly marvelous interior atmosphere.
 Once hard to obtain at reasonable prices, marble sills are now within the budget of nearly every construction contractor.